 The kids took turns helping my husband steer the boat, which was a lot of fun for them.

-On a clear day, there’s an epic view of Mount Rainier from the water.
-The clouds rolled in right as we arrived at Henley’s Silver Lake Resort, so we were a little bummed about that.
+On a clear day, the water offers an epic view of Mount Rainier.
+However, clouds rolled in right as we arrived at Henley’s Silver Lake Resort, so we were a little bummed about that.

 However, we thoroughly enjoyed our time on the boat.